SIS to LMS Migration: Complete Step-by-Step Guide

 Step 2: Clean Your Data

 SIS data often contains years of accumulated errors and inconsistencies.
-Address these before migration:
+Address these before migration or they will propagate into your new system:

 Step 3: Map Fields to Target LMS